Mariabong Tea Garden: Area overview

 The map alongside shows a part of the southern portion of the Darjeeling Himalayan hill region in the Darjeeling district.
 In the Darjeeling Sadar subdivision 61.00% of the total population lives in the rural areas and 39.00% of the population lives in the urban areas.
 In the Mirik subdivision 80.11% of the total population lives in the rural areas and 19.89% lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), in the district, producing and largely exporting Darjeeling tea.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Mariabong Tea Garden had a total population of 2,404 of which 1,203 (50%) were males and 1,201 (50%) were females.
 There were 183 persons in the age range of 0 to 6 years.
 The total number of literate people in Mariabong Tea Garden was 1,721 (71.59% of the population over 6 years).

 Economy

-The unique climatic conditions at high altitudes, assist the China plantations at Marybong to produce Darjeeling tea "with a unique flowery flavour that remains distinctive through all seasons".
+The climatic conditions at high altitudes, assist the China plantations at Marybong to produce Darjeeling tea "with a flowery flavour that remains distinctive through all seasons".
 It annually produces 200,000 kg of tea.

 Marybong Tea Garden employs around 700 workers.